I Keep Forgettin' (Every Time You're Near): Background

+Critical reception

+Billboard characterized "I Keep Forgettin'" as a "soulful crooner" and a "midtempo ballad".
+They felt that the song resembled "Real Love" and "Minute by Minute" by The Doobie Brothers, particularly through the "terse, understated guitar and keyboard figures".
+Cashbox also identified similarities between "I Keep Forgettin'" and McDonald's work with The Doobie Brothers, specifically drawing comparisons to "You Belong to Me", albeit with stronger influences of R&B and jazz.

 Influence, covers, and sampling

 McDonald's song was heavily sampled by Warren G on his hit 1994 single "Regulate", featuring Nate Dogg, and by Jadakiss on "Kiss Is Spittin'", which also features Nate Dogg.
 Young MC sampled it on his song "Love You Slow" from his third studio album What's the Flavor?.
 Dave Hollister covered the song on his debut solo studio album Ghetto Hymns, where it's titled "Keep Forgettin'" and is slowed down noticeably but keeps the same lyrics.
 The song's chorus is interpolated by Moloko in an acoustic mix of their 2003 hit single "Familiar Feeling".
 The song's bassline also was sampled in the track "Next to You" by the nu-disco and chillwave duo Poolside.

-English singer-songwriter Julia Fordham performed the song in duet with McDonald on her eighth studio album China Blue (2008).
+British singer-songwriter Julia Fordham performed the song in duet with McDonald on her eighth studio album China Blue (2008).
 Patti LaBelle covered the song on her 2005 studio album Classic Moments titled as "I Keep Forgetting".
 In 2011, Bosnian-German DJ Solomun sampled the song on Love Recycled.
 Laura Jane Grace, lead vocalist, songwriter and guitarist of the punk rock band Against Me!, performed a live version of the song in April 2015 for A.V.
 Undercover web series.